manuparra/FreeIPA/README.md

 	* Dogtag certificate system,
 	* SSSD and others.
 * Strong focus on ease of management and automation of installation and configuration tasks.
+* **Hide complexity of LDAP+Kerberos+CA+ ...DEPLOYMENT**.
+Easy use of CLI/WebUI.**
-* Full multi master replication for higher redundancy and scalability
+* Full multi master replication for higher redundancy and scalability.
+Fine for your organization.
+Fault tollerant!.
 * Extensible management interfaces (CLI, Web UI, XMLRPC and JSONRPC API) and Python SDK

+## Features: Identity manager

+* Users and Groups:
+	* Automatic and unique UIDS across replicas:
+	* SSH public keys management
+	* Role-based account control
+* Hosts, host-groups, netgroups:
+	* Manage host life-cicle
+* Automatic group membership based on rules:
+	* Just add a user/host and all groups membership will be added.

+## Features: Policy Management

+HBAC

+* Control who (can), when and what to do
+* Using SSSD for auth throught PAM

 # FreeIPA installation and deployment with replica multimaster on CENTOS7